yoavweiss/Responsive-Image-Container/container.md

 ### ILDT - Image Layer DaTa

 The payload of the layer.
+Basically the image data.

+### LBAS - Layer Base image

+Indicates that the following box will contain a base image that should be decoded on its own, without reference to previous images.

 ### LAHD - Layer Algorithm Higher Definition

-TBD
+Indicates that the following box will contain an image that is an enhancement layer to the images that preceded it.

 ### LACR - Layer Algorithm CRop